nicotine-plus/nicotine-plus/doc/DEVELOPING.md

 In order to enable debug logging:

- * Click the ellipsis icon in the bottom right corner of the main window to show the log history pane
+ * Click the ellipsis icon in the bottom right corner of the main window to show the log pane
- * Right-click the log history pane to show the context menu.
+ * Right-click the log pane to show the context menu.
 Enable the log categories you need in the `Log Categories` submenu.

 If you want to log debug messages to file, `Menu -> Preferences -> Logging -> Log debug messages to file`.
 Remember to disable debug logging when you no longer need it, since it impacts performance.